daggerok/.babun-shell/README.md

 ## IntelliJ IDEA

 1. [install babun shel from home site]()
-2. fix fons in idea console
+2. fix fons in idea console by setting propper env variable in your zsh
    ```
    echo "TERM=cygwin" >> ~/.zshrc
    ```